 I might be slightly maligning the US patent office, but Australia really did issue a patent for the wheel.
 (Australian patent #2001100012 was issued in 2001 for a “circular transportation facilitation device.”
 After world-wide ridicule, they revoked the patent the following year.)

-Probably the discovery with the greatest chance of changing the world is the CRISPR-CAS9 gene editing process, which came out of the labs of Jennifer Doudna and Emmanuelle Charpentier.
+Probably the recent discovery with the greatest chance of changing the world is the CRISPR-CAS9 gene editing process, which came out of the labs of Jennifer Doudna and Emmanuelle Charpentier.
 In a classic example of the power of attorneys, Harvard University paid the US Patent Office to issue a patent on CRISPR to them ahead of considering the Charpentier and Doudna claim, even though Harvard clearly hadn’t published first or done the work first.

 Two 19th-century breakthroughs about the nature of light — Maxwell’s equations of electromagnetic waves plus the Michelson-Morley experiment demonstrating that the speed of light was invariant no matter what the motion of the source — made the Special Theory of Relativity inevitable.
 (Einstein himself called it “Invariance Theory”.)
 Had he not died four years before Einstein’s 1905 paper, an Irish mathematical physicist named FitzGerald might have come up with Special Relativity first.
 Einstein relied heavily on FitzGerald’s work.
 If Einstein had decided to go on vacation in 1905, then it might have been Hendrik Lorentz instead — the heart of Relativity is still known as “Lorentz Symmetry”, which he identified in 1904, and the apparent distortion of space and time at speeds close to that of light is the “Lorentz-Fitzgerald Contraction”, a pre-relativity attempt to explain the Michelson-Morley results.
 Another candidate would have been Hermann Minkowski, Einstein’s teacher and “inventor” of the concept of unified space-time.
 (The year before Special Relativity was published, both Lorentz and Minkowski had demonstrated that Maxwell’s Equations required that time be treated as a fourth dimension.)
 If all of them had been struck by lightning outside a scientific symposium, any of half a dozen other physicists would have published the theory within a few years.